nus-cs2103-AY2021S1/tp/docs/team/elgoh.md

 ### Contributions to Other Projects

-I helped review bugs for [Team W11-1](https://github.com/AY2021S1-CS2103T-W11-1/tp) as part of the PE dry run, during which I reported about 15 errors ranging from simple UI suggestions to potential programme-breaking bugs.
+I helped review bugs for [Team W11-1](https://github.com/AY2021S1-CS2103T-W11-1/tp) as part of the PE dry run.
+I have reported a total of 15 bugs including some major bugs which will crash the program, and gave some feedback on possible improvements to their UI and functionalities.